Dimplesimple/elastiCity/report/report_2.md

 	As with Yelp, we utilize Freebase to maximize the relevance of the results.
 All the search results are based on the city name that user input and retrieved from Freebase.
 For example, if you input “Boston”, then, most well-known attractions in Boston will pop up and we also provide links for user to check out the attractions.
 Along with the attractions, the GEO information consisted of the latitude and longitude will also provide for weather query purpose and also for checking the cities around the user input city purpose.

 ####Weather
 	We have completed the APIs for gathering weather information from Yahoo Weather based on location, in the same format as the collected city data.

+####Foursqure
 	We also have access to the Foursquare API and we are able to gather information about sightseeing, arts and outdoor activities.
 Those APIs will help us filter the results based on interests and real-time conditions.
-The next step is to design the elasticSearch schema for the more “static” data that we will keep for the basic locations.

 ####Country and City Data + Activitives
 	We have completed a filtering and integration of the city data.
 Both Country data and city data is amalgamation from multiple sources, they return various information useful to a travel planner, like things to see, things to do, ways to get there, nearby places etc. One of sources of data is wikitravel, and their API was broken (out of maintenance) and thus data was obtained using scraping the html pages.